 IFRIC 20, policy for deferred stripping costs, mining, judgements and estimates

-Rio Tinto plc – Annual report – 31 December 2021
+Rio Tinto plc – Annual report – 31 December 2023

 Industry: mining

-(h) Deferred stripping (note 14)
+Deferred stripping

 The following factors would point towards the initial stripping costs for the individual pits being accounted for separately:

-• If mining of the second and subsequent pits is conducted consecutively following that of the first pit, rather than concurrently;
+• if mining of the second and subsequent pits is conducted consecutively following that of the first pit, rather than concurrently;

-• If separate investment decisions are made to develop each pit, rather than a single investment decision being made at the outset;
+• if separate investment decisions are made to develop each pit, rather than a single investment decision being made at the outset;

-• If the pits are operated as separate units in terms of mine planning and the sequencing of overburden removal and ore mining, rather than as an integrated unit;
+• if the pits are operated as separate units in terms of mine planning and the sequencing of overburden removal and ore mining, rather than as an integrated unit;

-• If expenditures for additional infrastructure to support the second and subsequent pits are relatively large; and
+• if expenditures for additional infrastructure to support the second and subsequent pits are relatively large; and

-• If the pits extract ore from separate and distinct orebodies, rather than from a single orebody.
+• if the pits extract ore from separate and distinct orebodies, rather than from a single orebody.

 If the designs of the second and subsequent pits are significantly influenced by opportunities to optimise output from several pits combined, including the co-treatment or blending of the output from the pits, then this would point to treatment as an integrated operation for the purposes of accounting for initial stripping costs.
 The relative importance of each of the above factors is considered in each case.